eagle218/SPRINGS/README.md

 3. Find or create a .env file in the root directory of this project and add your OpenAI API key:
    GPT_TOKEN="your_openai_api_key"

-Note: If the .env file doesn't exist, create it and add the API key.

 4. Install dependencies by running the following command in your terminal: pip install -r requirements.txt